About Kitty Kelley

 Known for her exhaustive research and the years dedicated to each biography subject, Kelley’s His Way: The Unauthorized Biography of Frank Sinatra (1986) was called “the most eye-opening celebrity biography of our time” by William Safire of the New York Times.
-She has been honored by her peers with such awards as the 2005 PEN Oakland Censorship Award and the Outstanding Author Award from the American Society of Journalists and Authors for her “courageous writing on popular culture.”
-She has received the Medal of Merit from the Lotos Club of New York City and was selected by Vanity Fair magazine for its Hall of Fame as part of the “Media Decade.”
+She has been honored by her peers with such awards as the 2005 PEN Oakland Censorship Award, and the Outstanding Author Award and Founders’ Award for Career Achievement from the American Society of Journalists and Authors for her “courageous writing on popular culture.”
+Kelley received a Lifetime Achievement Award from Washington Independent Review of Books.
+She received the Medal of Merit from the Lotos Club of New York City and was selected by Vanity Fair magazine for its Hall of Fame as part of the “Media Decade.”

 In 1993, Brandeis University National Women’s committee established a major book collection at the university in her honor.
 That same year, she was invited to debate at Oxford University; the premise: “This House Believes That Men Are Still More Equal Than Women.”
 She led her team to a 143-78 victory.
 In 1998, she spoke to the Kennedy School of Government at Harvard University.
 The subject: “Public Figures: Are Their Private Lives Fair Game for the Press?”
 In 1999, the University of Washington named Kitty Kelley as one of 100 of “The Most Famous, Fascinating and Influential Alumni of the Past 100 Years.”